-B. Initial Request for Public Comment
+B. Requests for Public Comment

 In May 2019, the Committee solicited public comment on issues that may be raised by OCGs.
-The resulting comments came from academics, private practitioners, an in-house counsel, more than two dozen law firms, other groups or associations of lawyers, and two insurers of lawyers.
-By far the concerns mentioned most frequently were overbroad definitions of what constitutes a conflict of interest (sometimes couched as overbroad designation of who is to be considered the "client") and demands that would require breaches of lawyers' duties of confidentiality.
+The resulting nine comments came from academics; private practitioners; an in-house counsel; a combined comment that represented the views of more than two dozen law firms that were its signatories; and several comments from organizations and associations that represent lawyers or interests of specific groups of lawyers; and two insurers of lawyers.
+By far the concerns mentioned most frequently were overbroad definitions of what constitutes a conflict of interest (sometimes couched as an overbroad designation of who is to be considered the "client") and demands that would require breaches of lawyers' duties of confidentiality.
 Another prominent concern was indemnification requirements that are broader than those created by law and covered by existing forms of lawyers' malpractice insurance (i.e., negligence/malpractice, intentional torts, breach of contract, and breach of fiduciary duty).
-Yet another was client demands for ownership of, and control over, the lawyer's work product, coupled with restrictions on any subsequent use of "information" acquired by the lawyer in the course of the representation.
+Yet another was client demands for ownership of, and control over, the lawyer's work product, coupled with restrictions on any subsequent use of "information" acquired by the lawyer during the representation.